t-mensah/t-mensah/README.md

 <!-- About Me -->
 ## 🌟 About Me
 <p>
-I am passionate about<b>Software Engineering, AI and EdTech Solutions </b> and currently a learner in the <b>ALX Front-End Development program</b>.
+I am passionate about<b> Software Engineering, AI and EdTech Solutions </b>, currently a learner in the <b>ALX Front-End Development program</b>.
 My journey into tech is inspired by my love for:
 ✔️ Building things from scratch
 ✔️ Creative problem-solving